buttercoin/slate/source/includes/_libraries.md

 # Libraries

-> To install the Buttercoin SDK client:
+> To install the Buttercoin API Client:

 ```ruby
 # Add to your Gemfile